 Good water management can increase the quantity and quality of crops while reducing the amount of water used.
 This is good news for farmers as it protects their business and can boost profits.
 It also helps preserve vital water resources for local communities and ecosystems.

-We focus on water quality as well as quantity, helping suppliers to use pesticides and fertilisers carefully and appropriately.
-The principles of Climate Smart Agriculture - practices which sustainably increase the productivity and resilience of the agricultural system while reducing greenhouse gas emissions - are integrated in our supplier policies, which also detail our commitment to water efficiency and water management in agriculture.
+We focus on water quality as well as quantity, helping suppliers use pesticides and fertilisers carefully and appropriately.
+The principles of Climate Smart Agriculture – practices that sustainably increase the productivity and resilience of the agricultural system while reducing greenhouse gas emissions – are integrated into our supplier policies.
+These policies also detail our commitment to water efficiency and water management in agriculture.

 Drip irrigation – less water, more profit